WordlePlus/PateronLLC.github.io/README.md

 # wordle+
-Wordle with any number of letters as many times as you like.
+Wordle with 6 letters and extra guess